-The Company must proceed on a daily basis to the valuation of the collateral received with exchange (including variation margins) performed on a NAV frequency basis.
-It is to be noticed that there is an operational delay of up to two Business Days between the derivative exposure and the amount of collateral received or posted in relation to that exposure.
+The Company must proceed on a daily basis to the valuation of the collateral received with exchange (including variation margin) performed on a NAV frequency basis.
+It is to be noticed that there is at least two business days' operational delay between the derivative exposure and the amount of collateral received or posted in relation to that exposure.